ibm-cloud-docs/discovery/query-parameters.md

 ## collection_ids
 {: #collection_ids}

 A comma-separated list of collections in the same environment that will be queried.
 This parameter is only valid when using the `environments/{environment_id}/query?` method.
-See [Querying multiple collections](/docs/services/discovery/using.html#multiple-collections) for more informaiton.
+See [Querying multiple collections](/docs/services/discovery/using.html#multiple-collections) for more information.

 ```bash
 &collection_ids={id1},{id2}